MHCooke/IoT-Button/README.md

 # Web API
 This code is for use on a server with PHP.
 There are two commands, `pushed` and `check`.
 Using `pushed` will get the server to update the time the button was pushed at to the current server time. `check` will get the server to return the last time the button was pushed.
 You need to ensure PHP has writing access to the directory the file is in.

+# Using
+Connect a button between pin D1 and ground.
+No pullup resistor is needed because the internal pullups are used instead.
+Fill in your WiFi SSID and password.
+Stick the PHP file on a server with PHP (XAMPP can be used), put the URL to the PHP file into the code as well.
+Compile and upload the code using instructions above, enjoy.